santi-hdez/Blast-Wave/README.md

  Here, the Euler equations are solved by means of a 2D classic numerical hydrodynamics solver.
 The imposed initial conditions are rho = 1, ux = 0, uy = 0 and e = 1e-06.
 Additionally, in the 36 central cells (6x6 central square of the grid) an additional initial energy density is added.

+ More information about the execution of this procedure can be found in the documentation of the code.